This post continues from the previous post: Towards 2-Dimensional State-Space Models (1): Intro.

 The good news is that we actually already have an expression that looks like a simple form of the SSM.
 Since the change in is expressed as a linear combination of different ’s, this can be understood as a matrix operation:

-The structure of is solely dependent on the choice of the 2D basis function .
+The structure of the matrix is solely dependent on the choice of the 2D basis function .

 I’ll skip the derivation of matrices of different bases, but I think it is worth sharing how they look like.
 Below are figures of those matrices, and you can see their sparse structures.